 This week, I am going to continue with building my Lean To Shed.
-If you missed my previous posts, where I did the framing and siding, you can check that out HERE.
+If you missed my previous posts, where I did the framing and siding!

 This week, I am going to be getting all of the caulking, trim work and the insulation done.
 Note: I am insulating my lean to because I plan to put my dust collector and my air compressor inside and want to reduce the noise as much as possible, to be courteous to my neighbors.